clipopera2025/clipopera_assets/README.md

 ```bash
 celery -A celery_worker.celery_app worker --loglevel=info
 ```
+Ensure the worker environment also has AWS and other credentials configured, since it uploads generated media to S3.

 The API exposes several endpoints.
 Video and Meta ad creation run asynchronously and return a `task_id` which can be polled via `/api/v1/tasks/{task_id}`: